 The purpose of the third phase of PDCA is to check on the results, review data, compare what has happened to what was planned and expected, and make decisions about needed improvements.
 Is the program going as planned?
 How do the data compare to what was expected?
 What worked?
 What did not work and why?
 What did you learn?
 Did anything surprise you?
 Could you make implementation more efficient?
+Are you meeting the needs of the community you intend to serve?
 These questions are best answered by using data to track progress, monitor, and measure on a regular basis.

 Even with a well-articulated plan, missteps and mistakes are likely.
 The key to progress after a mistake is what happens after a problem is identified.
 Leaders should gain an understanding of what happened and why and then correct the course.
 Document what happened.
 Be honest and transparent about what happened, what is being done to fix the problem, and what lessons have been learned.
 When things do not go according to plan, when results do not match expectations, or when results are not positive, it may require boldness and courage to acknowledge what happened and make changes.